katydecorah/font-library/README.md

 ### Help wanted

 You're welcome to start editing the `families.json` file to add or edit tags.
+Is there a specifc type of font that you're always looking for -- then please be the curator by tagging the fonts!

 Want to help, but don't know where to start?
 Open your browser's Console: